NativeInstruments/gocept.amqprun/README.txt

         return server

-(When you're using the ZCA, you'll probably want to register the ``Server`` as a utility at that point, too, so clients can get to it and send messages easily).
+(When you're using the ZCA, you'll probably want to register the ``Server`` as a utility at that point, too, so clients can access it to send messages easily.)

 Settings
 ========

-For application specific settings gocept.amqprun makes the ``<settings>`` section from the configuration available via an ``ISettings`` utility::
+For application-specific settings gocept.amqprun makes the ``<settings>`` section from the configuration available via an ``ISettings`` utility::

     settings = zope.component.getUtility(